 Usually, in the event of an accident, a pedestrian’s primary legal claim will be against a negligent driver.
 Whenever a pedestrian is hit by a car while crossing in a marked or unmarked crosswalk (at any corner), the driver of the car is usually considered to be at fault.
 This is because drivers have a legal obligation to keep a proper lookout and avoid hazards in the road, and a pedestrian in these circumstances would generally fall under this rule.
 Contrary to what some may think or say, mid-block crossing by pedestrians is often legal, although pedestrians are never permitted to simply step blindly into the road and put themselves into a position of danger.
 Depending on the circumstances, an injured pedestrian may also bring a claim against the municipality if unsafe streets or traffic control devices played a role in the accident.

 Drivers are obligated to exercise reasonable care under the circumstances, and failure to do so will be considered negligence.
 For example, in some conditions, even doing the speed limit may be negligent when road conditions are icy and slippery.
+If any of the following have applied to you or someone close to you recently, you may want to contact an attorney, like the pedestrian accidents lawyers New Jersey residents trust.
 Some common examples of negligent driving include: